 Although, now the leagues like ISL and i-league has gathered a quality amount of followers, the fame of football in India still linked with their love for European clubs.

 Although, we have been playing football for as long as any other country but still haven’t qualified for the world cup even once.
 India has only acquired the rank 97 which is their best in the last 2 decades.
 Well, this can be seen as a colossal failure by Indian side compared to the demographics of the teams that are ahead of them.

 India has utter love for the premier league.
 Manchester United is the most followed team in India.
 Many other clubs like Liverpool, Arsenal, Barcelona, Real Madrid, Bayern Munich has some dedicated followership in India.

-Cashing on the massive popularity of football in India, Indian Super League was introduced in 2014 and a viewership of 160 million was recorded in the first season.
+Cashing on the massive popularity of football in India, Indian Super League was introduced in 2014 and viewership of 160 million was recorded in the first season.
 Football is indeed a sleeping giant in India and we are gonna see big things coming very soon.

-Indian sport Kabaddi would be the only sport in this list which has an Indian origin.
-Kabaddi is a traditional indian sport and India’s ultimate gift to the world.
-It has been constrained within the Indian villages for so many years but now its back where it belongs all thanks to the Pro Kabaddi League.
+Indian sports Kabaddi would be the only sport in this list which has an Indian origin.
+Kabaddi is a traditional Indian sport and India’s ultimate gift to the world.
+It has been constrained within the Indian villages for so many years but now it’s back where it belongs all thanks to the Pro Kabaddi League.